skytap/well-architected-framework/security/keysecurityareas.md

 The restricted role is best for users who need tightly controlled access to a limited number of resources.
-The standard role is for trusted individuals who need the ability to deploy virtual machines and resources within Skytap.
+The standard role is for trusted individuals who need the ability to deploy virtual machines and resources within {{site.Brand}}.
 The user manager role is best for users who need to manage and organize users and groups but who don't need full administrator capabilities.
 The administrator role is best for trusted users in your organization who need to manage users, resources, and